Mouse Arm Syndrome Exercises: Relieve Pain and Get Back to Work Feeling Good

 Shoulder and Neck Releases to Ease Upper-Body Tension

 Wall forearm press: Place your palm flat on a wall with fingers pointing down.
 Lean your body weight forward slightly.
 Hold 30 seconds per side.
-This stretches the wrist flexors and decompresses the forearm.

 "Tip money" underarm stretch: Hold your arm out with the palm facing up and fingers pointing away.
 Turn your head to look over the opposite shoulder.
 Hold 15–20 seconds.
-This reaches the underside of the forearm and lower shoulder, spots that standard stretches miss.

 Strengthening Exercises to Build Long-Term Resilience